JetBrains/intellij-platform-plugin-template/README.md

 By creating a new project using the current template, you start with no history or reference to this repository.
 This allows you to create a new repository easily without copying and pasting previous content, clone repositories, or clearing the history manually.

-All you have to do is click the <kbd>Use this template</kbd> button.
+All you have to do is click the <kbd>Use this template</kbd> button (you must be logged in with your GitHub account).

 ![Use this template][file:use-this-template.png]